tsujisalju/portfolio/projects/lumen.md

 At the time I had never felt so alone in my life, and I have been reflecting a lot about myself and what I care about.
 Van is the embodiment of this inner discovery, which is why she is very special to me.
 I want to her to feel like a mother at heart, with gentle and loving eyes.

+I listened to Angel Lung by Next To Blue and Last Christmas by Wham (San Holo Remix).

 _Once in a blue moon, a van cat appears in her caravan, a treasure trove of collectibles from her pilgrimage through the far edges of the Turkey horizon.
 Will you be on the lookout to find what's in store?_ 🌙